wwmoraes/site/content/posts/why-i-dropped-the-devops-engineer-role-term/index.md

 - career
 tags:
 - DevOps
-subtitle: why filtering keywords matter to attract the desired jobs
+description: why filtering keywords matter to attract the desired jobs
 ---

 A search for the term DevOps on LinkedIn will yield hundreds of thousands of posts and hundreds of jobs.
 The market for so-called DevOps engineers is plentiful and has been for over a decade now.
 Why would someone want to dissociate themselves from it?
 Seems illogical, I know.